hex705/Scissors/README.md

 (Yes, I know that a delimiter and an END_BYTE side-by-side looks odd -- but it simplifies).

-The example package has three data points indexed 0-2 (like an array).
+Data ELEMENTS within the package are indexed 0-2 (like an array).

+### Include

+Include the Scissors library.

+		#include <Scissors.h>

+The include statement can be added via menu:: Sketch --> Import Library --> Glue
 ###Instantiate

 Scissors object must be declared at the  top of sketch: